 A demand letter might seem like a formality, but it shows the other party that you’re serious about your claim.
 If the other party hasn’t been giving your claim the attention it deserves, the demand letter can be an effective wakeup call: Most cases settle before trial, but legal experts believe that about one-third of all civil disputes move to a settlement simply because of a demand letter.

 You’re legally entitled to make a demand for harm done to you, and it’s important to do so.
 However, California courts have ruled on more than one occasion that a demand letter has overstepped acceptable bounds and become an attempt at extortion.
 This happens not when a demand threatens legal action (which is often part of the demand process), but when a demand makes other threats that can be viewed as harassment, such as the filing of false criminal charges or the public release of potentially embarrassing materials unrelated to the case.
 A knowledgeable attorney will make sure that this kind of mistake doesn’t happen with your demand letter.

 Orange County Personal Injury Lawyer

-The experienced attorneys at Kohan & Bablove, LLP have helped hundreds of clients navigate the sometimes complicated waters of personal injury claim filing.
+The experienced attorneys at Kohan & Bablove, Injury Attorneys have helped hundreds of clients navigate the sometimes complicated waters of personal injury claim filing.
 If you find yourself in a situation where pursuing a civil suit is a necessary step to correct a harm done to you, give us a call at 1-844-404-2400 or contact us online through the form below.
 We offer every client a free, no-obligation consultation to go over the specifics of his or her case and suggest how to move forward.